Probing Dec-POMDP Reasoning in Cooperative MARL

 Click a coloured formula term to see exactly which trajectory cells it refers to.

-This probe asks whether the action is predictable from the current observation, so high values often indicate a reactive shortcut.
+This probe asks whether the action is predictable from the current observation; high values are consistent with more reactive behaviour, especially when history-based probes are low.

 Compute this diagnostic